aka The Scorpion King: The Lost Throne

 Victor Webster (Mathayus), Ellen Hollman (Valina Raskoth), Will Kemp (Drazen), Barry Bostwick (Sorrell Raskoth), Rutger Hauer (King Zakkour), Michael Biehn (King Yannick), Brandon Hardesty (Boris), M. Emmet Walsh (Gorak), Rodger Halston (Roland), Leigh Gill (Chief Onus), Esme Bianco (Feminina), Eva Torres (Chancara), Lou Ferrigno (Skizurra)

 Mathayus and his partner Drazen conduct a raid on a palace to obtain an urn wanted by King Zakkour.
-However, Drazen reveals that he is in fact the son of King Yannick of Nivanya, and abandons Mathayus and takes the urn.
+Drazen then reveals that he is in fact the son of King Yannick of Nivanya, and takes the urn abandoning Mathayus.
 Zakkour asks Mathayus to make peace with Yannick but Mathayus replies that he is not a diplomat and sets out to retrieve the urn.
 Meanwhile, Yannick breaks the urn open to reveal the Key of Albamon, which contains clues that lead the way to Albamon’s crown that will make its wearer all-powerful.
-Mathayus allows himself to be captured to get Zakkour’s petition of peace to Yannick.
-He is invited to a feast, only for Drazen to kill his father with scorpions and then accuse Mathayus as the murderer.
+Mathayus allows himself to be captured to get Zakkour’s petition to make peace with Yannick.
+He is invited to a feast, only for Drazen to kill his father with scorpions and then accuse Mathayus of being the murderer.
 In his dying breath, Yannick gives Mathayus the Key.
 Mathayus escapes with fellow prisoner Valina, Drazen’s former fiancee.
 Pursued by Drazen’s soldiers, she takes Mathayus to her father Sorrell, an eccentric inventor who does not believe in the existence of magic.
-He decodes the code on The Key and they set out following the trail of clues to get to the crown, all the while pursued by Drazen and his army.
+He decodes The Key and they set out following the trail of clues to get to the crown, all the while pursued by Drazen and his army.

 The Scorpion King (2002), starring Dwayne Johnson back when he was still billing himself as The Rock, was a modest success.
-It was a spinoff from Stephen Sommers– The Mummy Returns (2001) and amounted to no more than a lightweight and eminently forgettable sword-and-sorcery adventure.
+It was a spinoff from Stephen Sommers’ The Mummy Returns (2001) and amounted to no more than a lightweight and quickly forgettable sword-and-sorcery adventure.
 However, it was clearly enough for the character of The Scorpion King to be spun off in several sequels of which this was the third.
 It was preceded by The Scorpion King: Rise of a Warrior (2008) starring Michael Copon, which collapsed into ridiculousness due to Russell Mulcahy’s campy direction, and The Scorpion King 3: Battle for Redemption (2012) also starring Victor Webster, which emerged as the best of an extremely mediocre series due to Roel Reiné’s halfway reasonable action direction.
+Subsequent to this, there was also Scorpion King: Book of Souls (2018) with Zach McGowan

 Canadian tae kwon do champion Victor Webster becomes the only actor in the series to return for a second outing here.
 Direction has been placed in the hands of Mike Elliott, the producer of a great many action films and Roger Corman video releases since the 1990s, as well as several of Rob Zombie’s films and other efforts for Roel Reiné.
 As director, Mike Elliott has made several films, mostly sequels, such as Beethoven’s Big Break (2008), Blue Crush 2 (2011), A Warden’s Ransom (2014) and November Rule (2015).